federgraph/fleetrace-angular-fr05j/README.md

 - Start up the Delphi app on Windows.
 - Browse to the home page of the web server that is built into the Delphi app.
 - There you will find an *Angular* link.
-- On the page that is shown you will find a link to *FRAC* .
+- On the page that is shown you will find a link to *FRAC*.
-- This will call up /frac/index.html .
+- This will call up /frac/index.html.
 - You should see the Angular app loading.

-Of course you can just open Chrome and surf directly to something like
+Of course, you can just open Chrome and surf directly to something like
 ```
 http://localhost:8086/Angular/Index
 http://localhost:8086/frac/index.html